This afternoon I stumbled upon an article by David B. Hart, “The Lively God of Robert Jenson.”

 Jenson was one of my professors at the Lutheran Theological Seminary in Gettysburg.
 In fact, when I was still a student at Loma Linda University, my professor, Paul Landa, knew I was interested in a Lutheran seminary and said this was the place I needed to go, to study with Jenson and Eric Gritsch.
 He shared with me their book, Lutheranism: The Theological Movement and Its Confessional Writings.
 That was enough.

 The theologians of the ecclesial community in which I was raised, and in which I find myself again, could learn much from him.
-They are ill-formed in historic Trinitarianism, and they are fearful of Creeds and Fathers, and this leads them into muddled thinking, such as ill-considered denial of “the eternal generation of the Son,” which results in an inevitable lazy Tritheism.
+Many are ill-formed in historic Trinitarianism, and are fearful of Creeds and Fathers, and this leads some into muddled thinking, such as ill-considered denial of “the eternal generation of the Son,” which, in turn, results in an inevitable lazy Tritheism.
 Theological thinking does not need to be easy, but it must be lucid, Jenson taught us, and he remains an excellent example of that.